adamheaps/documentation-user/legal/terms/enterprise.rst

 6.3 Publicity
 -------------

-Except where notified otherwise in writing, each party grants the other a non-transferable, non-exclusive, royalty free, worldwide license to reproduce and display the other party’s name, logos and trademarks, solely for the purpose of referring to the other party as a customer or supplier, on websites, press releases and other marketing materials.
+Each party must specifically grant the other a non-transferable, non-exclusive, royalty free, worldwide license if it were to reproduce and display the other party’s name, logos and trademarks, solely for the purpose of referring to the other party as a customer or supplier, on websites, press releases and other marketing materials.
+Such grant and the acceptance thereof shall be made in advance in writing.

 .. _confidentiality: